AP® English Literature Score Distribution and Guidelines

 1 No recommendation

-As you may have already realized, most institutions do not consider scores below 3 when making admissions decisions.
-If a student wants to get college credit and/or advanced placement based on their AP English Literature exam score, they typically must earn a score of 3 or higher.
-Always double-check the minimum requirements of the colleges you want to apply to, since some schools require a higher score for college credit.
+Most institutions do not consider scores below 3 when making admissions or scholarship decisions.
+Always double-check the minimum requirements of the colleges you want to apply to since some require a higher score for credit.

 No. of Students % of Students No. of Students % of Students No. of Students % of Students No. of Students % of Students No. of Students % of Students